ericrogler/Green-Book/Z013_Teacher_Client_Relations.md

 ## **Short Answer**

 Teaching also means working with students, parents, and administrators.
 If you cannot do this well, you'll struggle in teaching.
 If you treat your peers well, you'll (likely) get treated well in turn.
 There's also times peers will treat you terribly when you did nothing wrong.
 You'll need to learn how to work with people you disagree with, or force their issues upon you, without taking things personally.
 - To put it plainly, teachers may be treated like punching bags by parents and other adults as they're the visible "frontline" of education people *can* reach.

+While the above is true, that doesn't absolve teachers/instructor, or any particular person/group, from *also* being the problem.
+Every person is capable of causing issues, but rarely is it every person causing issues simultaneously.

 Diplomacy is the strategy and tactic to master relationships with others.
+Threatening litigation, however, is when that working relationship immediately ends and it's time to bring in the attorney.

 Sometimes there are problems people already know how to fix but the main thing stopping people from fixing it is, well, other people.
+- E.g. A status quo (existing environment) may persist because people still benefit from it.

-Also, the amount of information you can display about students (the *legally* allowed information, obviously) is staggering.
-In most schools, at least in the United States, interested parties like parents and adult students have 24/7 access to grades, progress reports, schedules, and more, but will still complain about not getting enough notice.
+The amount of information you can display about students (the *legally* allowed information, obviously) is staggering.
+In most schools, at least in the United States, interested parties like parents and adult students have 24/7 access to grades, progress reports, schedules, and more, but will still complain about not getting enough notice and a lack of communication.
 - The amount of time a teacher spends per day with a student is not a reasonable fix, despite people thinking it is.
 That's not the teacher's issue at that point.

+Sometimes convincing your boss (or other authority figure) is as easy as having the problem(s) happen to them too or giving them front row seats to the chaos.
+- Key word: *Sometimes.*

 ## **Long Answer**